XenitAB/terraform-modules/.github/pull_request_template.md

 - [ ] Ensure all pull request comments are addressed
 - [ ] Rebase your branch against main branch
-- [ ] Ensure that all checks passes with the latest changes on main branch
+- [ ] Ensure that all checks pass with the latest changes on main branch
 - Merge the pull request.